janbaer/presentations/react-hooks/react-hooks.md

 # useEffect

 - The Effect Hook lets you perform side effects in function components.
-If you’re familiar with React class lifecycle methods, you can think of useEffect Hook as componentDidMount, componentDidUpdate, and componentWillUnmount combined. \pause
+If you’re familiar with React class lifecycle methods, you can think of **useEffect** Hook as componentDidMount, componentDidUpdate, and componentWillUnmount combined.
-- useEffect let you control how often it should be called \pause
+- **useEffect** let you control how often it should be called
 - When you return a cleanup function then it will be called when the component will be unmounted

 ---